VelizarStavrev/netit-backend-hr/README.md

 # netit-backend-hr
 This site is my final project for the NET IT ACADEMY.
-It uses HTML, CSS and Vanilla JavaScript.
+It uses HTML, CSS, SASS, JavaScript, Bootstrap, PHP and MariaDB.

 The SASS folder is left intentionally for viewing purposes.